 Do you like what you’ve found on this Secular Progressive Outreach website?
 If so, I’d love to hear from you.
-Just pop me an email at the address listed above.
+Just pop me an email at the address listed above or click on the "Let's Chat" button at the lower right-hand corner of this page.

 If you’ve got a suggestion as to a book or article you’ve found enlightening, convincing, or easy to understand, let me know.
 We may include it later on the “Books & Articles” page.